WendreoMatheus/fullstack-test/README.md

 - **Must use Axios** for HTTP requests to backend (pre-configured service provided)
 - **Backend integration required** - connect to REST API
 - Must use the provided React component structure
-- Must implement all TODO comments in `App.jsx` and `src/services/api.js`
+- Must implement all TODO comments in `src/App.tsx` and `src/services/api.ts`
 - All features must work without console errors

 ## Evaluation Scoring (100 points total)